 Finally after two years of dreaming, ordering the plans from Ian Farrier and slowly working out how best to realise my F-22, construction has begun.

 This has been a real struggle as resources have been very tight, also I originally began thinking with another friend to build together two F-22's but those plans fell through.
-My own time has been very limited with way too much to deal with at work, plus another project to build a mini-prototype building system, the
+My own time has been very limited with way too much to deal with at work, plus another project to build a mini-prototype building system, the click-raft (link included on this blog).

 So after many long conversations with my old Estonian friend Jaanus Tamme (Mini-Transat sailor) he introduced me to his friend Toivo Kylvet, a professional boat builder from Estonia.